-The cost of living in Portugal vs USA is roughly 50% cheaper, making living in Portugal a highly attractive prospect for expats.
-In particular, living expenses in Portugal are very affordable, making it a comfortable transition for families relocating from the USA.
+The cost of living in Portugal vs the USA is roughly 50 percent cheaper, making moving to Portugal a desirable prospect for expats.
+Living costs in Portugal are much more affordable, making it a fruitful transition for families relocating from the USA.

 What is the cost of living in Portugal vs California?

-To give you some indication of the cost of living in California, when compared to Portugal, consumer prices in Lisbon (not including rent) are around 46% lower than in Sacramento, the capital of California.
-Rent prices in Lisbon are around 47% lower in Lisbon when compared to Sacramento, restaurants prices are 42% lower, grocery prices are 59% lower, and local purchasing power is 52% lower in the Portuguese capital, indicating that across the board, prices are much more favorable in Lisbon.
+To give you some indication of the cost of living in California compared to Portugal, consumer prices in Lisbon (not including rent) are around 38 percent lower than in Sacramento, the capital of California.

-Note also that Lisbon is the most expensive part of Portugal and has its own price range.
-Californians moving to other parts of the country will be very surprised by the affordability of the country, particularly in the depths of the countryside.
+Note also that Lisbon is the most expensive city in Portugal.
+Californians moving to other parts of the country will be pleasantly surprised by the affordability of the country, particularly in the countryside.

 How much money do you need to live comfortably in Portugal?